Historical Day for Galileo

 The first stage of the #Galileo programme began back in 2003, and the main purpose of it is to make Europe technologically independent from the American GPS, and to offer a much more accurate positioning system than what is available today.

 As the GPS was built primarily to serve the #American military forces, its civilian capabilities are limited, and can be shut down whenever the U.S. government or authorities feel the need to.

-The latest ESA press release about Galileo mentions three important scenarios that will greatly benefit from the Galileo high-precision services: a) rescue operations, where a missing person using a Galileo device at a remote location can be found in less than 10 minutes, rather than the hours needed today; b) after 2018, every car sold in Europe should use Galileo location services as a support to the eCall emergency system; c) synchronisation between telecommunications, banking and critical infrastructure services will have a much greater precision and robustness.
+The latest ESA press release about Galileo mentions three important scenarios that will greatly benefit from the Galileo high-precision services: a) rescue operations, where a missing person using a Galileo device at a remote location can be found in less than 10 minutes, rather than hours b) after 2018, every car sold in Europe should use Galileo location services as a support to the e-Call emergency system; c) synchronisation between telecommunications, banking and critical infrastructure services will have a much greater precision and robustness.

 It is also believed that the new generation of #technologies that are heavily dependent on location services, such as autonomous cars, connected devices and smart cities, will greatly benefit from the Galileo technology.
 European #entrepreneurs are also being asked to imagine and develop new services that take advantage of the 'power' of this new European #technology.